simonw/image-diff/README.md

         [[0, 0, 0], [0, 0, 0], [0, 0, 0]]
     ]' | image-diff compile - -o one-pixel.png

+## Similar projects

+- [pixelmatch](https://github.com/mapbox/pixelmatch) by Mapbox is a JavaScript library with an accompanying CLI tool.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: